Skip to main content

 Exercise Overview

-It's called the Loop because it loops through all of the available posts to pull out all their titles, content, tags, comment links, etc. This is the backbone of WordPress content.
+In this exercise, we will begin building the blog section of the site.
+It’s typical for blogs to display the last 5–10 posts on one page.
+The content of a page is accessed through a series of WordPress functions commonly referred to as the Loop.
+It’s called the Loop because it loops through all of the available posts to pull out all their titles, content, tags, comment links, etc. This is the backbone of WordPress content.

 If You Did Not Do the Previous Exercise

-1. In a web browser, navigate to localhost:8888/mrp/wp-admin (Mac) or localhost/mrp/wp-admin (Windows) and authenticate if prompted.
+1. In a web browser, go to localhost:8888/mrp/wp-admin (Mac) or localhost/mrp/wp-admin (Windows) and log in if prompted.

 3. Click the Add New button.

-6. Click Install Now, then click Activate to enable the theme.
+6. Click Install Now, then click Activate.

-Implementing the WordPress Loop
+Adding the Loop

 <div id="primary">